David Hanson (robotics designer): Educational institutions

 From 2011 to 2013 Hanson was an adjunct professor of Computer Science and Engineering Teaching at the University of Texas at Arlington.
 He also taught in 2010 at the University of North Texas as an adjunct professor in fine arts, kinetic/interactive sculpture, and at the University of Texas at Dallas as an instructor of independent study in interactive sculpture.

 Public and media appearances

 Hanson has keynote speeches at leading international technology conferences such as the Consumer Electronics Show and IBC.

+Epstein files

+After the release of the Epstein files, it was revealed that Hanson sought funding robots with "sexy android bodies" and Titmouse: a computer mouse shaped like a breast.